GameServerManagers/LinuxGSM-Docs/LinuxGSM-Config.md

     2. common.cfg
     3. instance.cfg

 When LinuxGSM is loading the configs they will load in the above order.
 First taking settings from `_default.cfg` then `common.cfg` and finally `instance.cfg`.
 This is not that different from an Access Control List in that settings load in order and newer settings can overwrite the previous settings.

 If a setting is in both `_default.cfg` and `common.cfg` then `common.cfg` will overwrite `_default.cfg`.

 ## How to get started with the new config files system

-1) Browse to the `config-lgsm` directory.
+1) Browse to the `config-lgsm` directory. cd `lgsm/config-lgsm/`
-cd `lgsm/config-lgsm/`

-2) Use `ls` to view the content and find the name of your instance (typically the name of your LGSM server instance).
+2) Use `ls` to view the content and find the name of your instance (typically the name of your LinuxGSM server instance).
 `ls`

 3) Copy the default config to your instance's config.
 `cat _default.cfg >> instance.cfg` (replace "instance" by your actual file name).

 Now you can edit your instance file that contains all of your LinuxGSM and start parameters configuration.